NYPL/drb-etl-pipeline/README.md

 - `--offset`/`-o` Skips the first `n` rows of an import process
 - `--singleRecord`/`-r` Accepts a single record identifier for the current process and imports that record only.
 Setting this will ignore `ingestType`, `limit` and `offset`.

-To set up a local environment there is a special process to initialize a database and search cluster which is the `DevelopmentSetupProcess`.
-However, it's recommended to run the `DevelopmentSetupProcess` and `APIProcess` at the same time to build the most efficient local environment.
+To set up a local environment there is a special process to initialize a database and search cluster which is the `LocalDevelopmentSetupProcess`.
+However, it's recommended to run the `LocalDevelopmentSetupProcess` and `APIProcess` at the same time to build the most efficient local environment.
 Before running a command, it's required to set these config variables in the sample-compose.yaml file:

 `HATHI_API_KEY`:
 `HATHI_API_SECRET`: